Skip to Content

 }),

-const intent = await response.json()
+const intent = await response.json();

-// Redirect your customer to intent.hosted_url
+// Redirect your customer to intent.checkout_url

-console.log(intent.hosted_url) // https://checkout.exodus-int.com/subscribe/schk_...
+console.log(intent.checkout_url); // https://checkout.exodus-int.com/subscribe/schk_...

 🪙